Knowledge Market Services for Faculty and Staff

 - Integrating research

 - Citing sources and avoiding plagiarism

 Classroom visits work best when students are familiar with their assignment.
 While research consultant visits often take place after a librarian has taught an instruction session, we also provide independent support.
-We offer one visit per semester to most university courses with special support options for Writing 120 and 130.
+We can customize our visits to meet your needs.

 Please use the form below to request research consultant visits for the semester.

 We love to hear that students have been referred to us by faculty and staff!
 The easiest way to refer students is to share this link so they can make an appointment: www.gvsu.edu/bookit

 We also offer 50-minute appointments to many students upon request.
 Some common reasons that students request extended appointments include: